djipco/webmidi/README.md

     <script src="node_modules/webmidi/webmidi.min.js"></script>

-#### Bower Install

-To install via Bower, simply run the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows) from the root of your project.
-Just make sure to correctly capitalize the "W" and the "M" in "WebMidi":

-    bower install WebMidi

-Then, just add a `<script>` tag to your HTML page and make it point to:

-    <script src="bower_components/WebMidi/src/webmidi.js"></script>

 #### Using with a Bundler

 If you are using a bundler such as WebPack, you can import **WebMidi.js** in your project in this way: